 5. Opt for a Custom Theme

-A good premium WordPress theme would help you easily build high-quality websites.
-However, there are still many things you might want to customize, but it is not possible.
+A good premium WordPress theme would help you easily build a high-quality website.
+However, there may still be things you want to customize but that your theme doesn’t allow you to change.

 This is where creating a custom WordPress theme can help you out.
 It provides a lot of freedom and flexibility over the layout and design of your website.
 That said, the cost of creating a custom theme may vary based on the level of features and customization options you want.